flight-test-engineering/PSim-RCAM/README.md

 Output is sent to FlightGear (FG), over UDP, at a reduced frame rate (set to 60Hz).
 The FG interface uses a stripped down version of the class implemented by Andrew Tridgel [fgDFM](https://github.com/ArduPilot/pymavlink/blob/master/fgDFM.py).
 It was simplified and a few additional parameters were added.
 It is compliant with version 24 of FlightGear protocol.

-Currently, the first UDP address is set to the local machine, with  second UDP address available for an extra screen/instance of FG.
+Currently, the first UDP address is set to the local machine, with a second UDP address available for an extra screen/instance of FG.

-If a joystick is detected, then inputs come from it
+If a known joystick is detected, then inputs come from it
+Currently, only mappings for the Logitech Extreme 3D joystick is implemented.
+You will need to add your own to the JSON config file (follow similar structure).
 Otherwise, offline simulation is run.

 To run: